Baquara/DataScienceQuestions/README.md

 In essence, if you have a large set of data that you want to categorize, logistic regression may be able to help.
 Logistic regression is a statistical analysis method to predict a binary outcome, such as yes or no, based on prior observations of a data set.
 A logistic regression model predicts a dependent data variable by analyzing the relationship between one or more existing independent variables.

+What are the pros and cons of a linear model?

+A linear model has a number of advantages over other models.
+First, it is very easy to understand and explain.
+Second, it is easy to use and implement.
+Finally, linear models are very flexible and can be easily extended to more complex situations.
+However, linear models also have a number of disadvantages.
+First, they can be inaccurate in predicting outcomes.
+Second, they can be too simplistic and may not capture all the important relationships in the data.
+Finally, linear models can be sensitive to outliers and can be easily affected by them.

+How would you use SQL to find all duplicates in a data set?

+SELECT *
+FROM data
+GROUP BY data
+HAVING COUNT(*) > 1